 Louise Bourgeois

-My six-year training through Centre for Counselling and Psychotherapy Education (CCPE) in Paddington, London included a
+My training through Centre for Counselling and Psychotherapy Education (CCPE) in London included a foundational year, 5-year Diploma and 2-year research Masters (in partnership with University of Northampton).

-foundational year, Diploma and research Masters (in partnership with University of Northampton).
-My recent M.A. research explored transformative processes in a digital age, particularly intersecting with social media and how the transpersonal acts as disruptor to bring back agency and resourcefulness from algorithmic holds.
+My MA research explored transformative processes in a digital age, particularly intersecting with social media and how the transpersonal acts as disruptor to bring back agency and resourcefulness from algorithmic holds.

 I run a private practice and have also worked with diversity and a variety of presenting issues across charities, low-cost counselling, and psychotherapy services such as Maytree, The Caravan, The Koan Practice and Freshstart.